-To be considered for inclusion in the proxy statement relating to our 2023 annual meeting of stockholders, we must receive stockholder proposals (other than for director nominations) no later than December 26, 2022.
-To be considered for presentation at the 2023 annual meeting, although not included in the proxy statement, proposals (including director nominations that are not requested to be included in our proxy statement) must be received no earlier than February 7, 2023 and no later than March 9, 2023.
-Proposals that are not received in a timely manner will not be voted on at the 2023 annual meeting.
+To be considered for inclusion in the proxy statement relating to our 2024 annual meeting of stockholders, we must receive stockholder proposals (other than for director nominations) no later than 120 days prior to the date that is one year from this year's mailing date.
+To be considered for presentation at the 2024 annual meeting, although not included in the proxy statement, proposals (including director nominations that are not requested to be included in our proxy statement) must be received no earlier than 45 days prior to the date that is one year from this year's mailing date.
+Proposals that are not received in a timely manner will not be voted on at the 2024 annual meeting.
 If a proposal is received on time, the proxies that management solicits for the meeting may still exercise discretionary voting authority on the proposal under circumstances consistent with the proxy rules of the SEC.
-All stockholder proposals should be sent to Hydrofarm Holdings Group, Inc., 1510 Main Street, Shoemakersville, Pennsylvania 19526, Attn: Secretary.
+All stockholder proposals should be sent to Hydrofarm Holdings Group, Inc., 1510 Main Street, Shoemakersville, Pennsylvania 19555, Attn: Corporate Secretary.